Lime-Parallelogram/Lime-Parallelogram/README.md

 ### open-DPS - 🔌
 > **Language -** _Python_
 > **Overview -** After building a variable output power supply to aid with my electronics projects, I decided to investigate the included bluetooth caperbillities.
 Disatisfied with the manufacture's software offering, I went in search of an open-source alternative and found [this repo](https://github.com/Haschtl/PyDPS).
-Unfortunately this UI was also not to my taste and it also utilises the now deprecated `rfcomm` command.
-This project aims to implement all of my requirements and provide a base for others to work from.
+Unfortunately the provided UI was also not to my taste and the bluetooth implementation relies upon the now deprecated `rfcomm` command.
+This project aims to satisfy all of my needs for such an application and provide a base for others to develop from.
-> **Learning -** This has tought me a great deal about creating GUIs using PyQT.
-In the abscence of any pre-built libraries for such a specialist application, this is also an amazing opportunity to learn more about the low-level communication protocols that are in use in setup like this.
+> **Learning -** This has tought me a great deal about creating GUIs using PyQT and using the QTDesigner to simplify this process.
+In the abscence of any pre-built libraries for such a specialist application, this is also an amazing opportunity to learn more about the low-level bluetooth communication protocols that are in use in setup like this.

 ## 🌱 Developing / Learning
 🪟 PyQT - Working on learning how to create python GUI